 Where the personality lives

 A plain outfit is a sentence; the accessory is the punctuation that tells you how to read it.
-A great oversized foulard thrown around the neck.
-Sneakers — a true addiction, especially the designer capsule collections that turn a sports shoe into a small sculpture.
-A piece of jewellery with a sense of humour or a streak of the surreal: a necklace shaped like a moustache, a bracelet made of tiny bookworms, something that captures attention without trying.
+At the top of the list: a great oversized foulard — the painterly, layered prints of someone like Pierre Louis Mascia — thrown around the neck.
+Then sneakers, a true and permanent addiction; the designer Puma capsules that turn a sports shoe into a small sculpture, the Clyde rendered nearly aquatic, the Dr Martens finally available in the right pink.
 The basics are the stage; these are the actors.

-After a decade of austere capsule wardrobes and algorithm-approved neutrals, the pendulum has swung back toward exactly this: dopamine dressing, maximal accessorising, the joy of the single odd object that makes an outfit yours.
-The advice holds up perfectly.
+After a decade of austere capsule wardrobes and algorithm-approved neutrals, the pendulum has swung back to exactly this: dopamine dressing, maximal accessorising, the joy of the single odd object that makes a look cohere.
+Minimalism flatters the garment; the accessory flatters the person — you stop seeing the fabric and start seeing the human being.
+It is the same conviction that runs through our notes on restrained, personality-first fashion.
 Buy the basics, yes — then ruin their good behaviour with one perfect, slightly ridiculous accessory.
 Simplicity was always the biggest transgression; the accessory is how you commit it.